5 Reasons Why Carbonated Drinks Are Harmful For You!

 Research has shown that being overweight or obese is a risk factor for type 2 diabetes and other conditions.

-Since soda has lot of sugar content, here is how high sugar intake could lead to diabetes: Higher blood glucose concentrations from a high load of quick-digesting carbs mean more demand for insulin, the hormone produced by the pancreas to regulate these blood sugars.
+Since soda has a lot of sugar content, here is how high sugar intake could lead to diabetes: Higher blood glucose concentrations from a high load of quick-digesting carbs mean more demand for insulin, the hormone produced by the pancreas to regulate these blood sugars.

 Higher demand for insulin in the long-term creates “pancreatic exhaustion that can result in glucose intolerance”.
 High-glycemic-index diets may directly increase insulin resistance.